About the Course

 Integrated Management of the Golf Course Environment, Golf Course Irrigation Systems, Managing Turf Playing Performance, Human Resource Management: Introduction, History and Development of Golf (if not previously achieved) or IT in Business Spreadsheets, Developing Skills for Personal Effectiveness, Marketing: An Introduction, Plant Protection, Golf Course Management: Graded Unit 2, Integrated Pest Management for Sportsturf, Managing Structures and Non-turf Areas on a Golf Course, Project Management: An Introduction, Contemporary Golf Industry, Soil Science 2, Landscape Industry: Specification and Estimation, Understanding Golf Tourism.

-The course is delivered over 34 weeks.
 Classroom based theory activities are combined with golf course visits, work experience at tournaments including the Dunhill Links Championship.
-There is also a day per week at Elmwood Campus Golf Course for students who wish to improve their practical skills on a wide range of modern equipment.
+There is also one day per week at Elmwood Campus Golf Course for students who wish to improve their practical skills on a wide range of modern equipment.

 This course is delivered through the provision of online distance learning materials.
 No attendance is required at college.
-The HND is delivered over 3 years.
-Students are required to complete three units/credits between September and December and another three between January and April each year.
-To complete the HND there is a requirement to complete 30 credits, 18 credits from this course and 12 credits from prior completion of the HNC.
-Tutor support is provided.
+The HND is delivered over 6 winter seasons.
 We offer two start dates: September and January.